cloudflare/cloudflare-docs/content/workers/tutorials/custom-access-control-for-files-in-R2-using-D1-and-Workers/index.md

 # Custom access control for files in R2 using D1 and Workers

-This tutorial gives you an overview on how to create a TypeScript-based Cloudflare Worker which allows you to control file access based on a simple username and password authentication, using a D1 database for user management and an R2 bucket for file storage.
+This tutorial gives you an overview on how to create a TypeScript-based Cloudflare Worker which allows you to control file access based on a simple username and password authentication.
+To achieve this, we will use a D1 database for user management and an R2 bucket for file storage.

 The following sections will guide you through the process of creating a Worker using the Cloudflare CLI, creating and setting up a D1 database and R2 bucket, and then implementing the functionality to securely upload and fetch files from the created R2 bucket.